flemay/3musketeers/README.md

 #### Deploy

 This section deploys the website to an existing netlify site.
-Ensure the `.env` file is contains the right site ID and access token.
+Ensure the `.env` file contains the right site ID and access token.

 ```bash
 # Build the website